ola-mattsson/mkproject/README.md

 ## Next step,
 Delete all the spam in the cpp file and add your own, don't cargo-cult.
 Also the CMakeLists.txt file might need some tidying up too.

+## Hint
+If you are a bit new in unix land
+Don't spam places like `/usr/local/bin` with your own scripts.
+Make a `~/bin` and put it in PATH.
+Put scripts like this one there.

+## disclaimer of sort
+The script is not very polished, and I make no claims it's correct in every aspect, it helps me though.
+Let me know if you have suggestions to improve it.

 Have fun!